Stranget0/pdf-compress/readme.md

 It requires and uses [GhostScript](https://ghostscript.com/) with specified PATH env variable set to its bin folder.

 If the gs command is not recognized despite setting the env variable with ghostscript executable, then make a shortcut to it setting the name to gs.exe .

+## How to use
+Create a folder with general script toolings and place the executable there replacing the name to `pdf_compress` Add the folder to PATH environment variable run a command line -> enter the folder you want to watch -> run `pdf_compress`